mrmop/IGX/readme.md

 <li>Unity (Google Play Games and Game Centre)</li>
 </ul>

-See the <a href="https://github.com/mrmop/IGX/wiki/Leaderboards">Social Sharing wiki page</a> for more info.
+See the <a href="https://github.com/mrmop/IGX/wiki/Social-Sharing">Leaderboards wiki page</a> for more info.

 ## Analytics
 IGX supports collection of user data for game analytics purposes.
 The following analytics providers are currently supported: